-For putting forward any enquiries to the Board, Shareholders may send written enquiries to the
+For putting forward any enquiries to the Board, Shareholders may send written enquiries to the Company.
+The Company will not normally deal with verbal or anonymous enquiries.

 Contact Details

 The Shareholders may at any time send their enquiries and concerns to the Board in writing.
 The contact details are as follows: